You know the one! The towering glacier-capped strato volcano Eyjafjallajokull is probably the most famous volcano in the world today.

 Eyjafjallajokull and the South Shore of Iceland

-How to pronounce Eyjafjallajökull?
+How do you pronounce Eyjafjallajökull?
 What’s Eyjafjallajokull’s meaning?

 The word is a compound of three different words.
-First, Eyja which means islands, but that refers to the Westman Islands just off Iceland‘s coast.
-Then, fjalla which means mountains, and last jökull, which means glacier.
-So the compound itself means the Glacier on Island Mountains, which is rather transparent, don’t you think?
+“Eyja” means “islands” and refers to the Vestmannaeyjar Islands just off Iceland‘s coast.
+“Fjalla” means “mountains.”
+“Jokull” means “glacier.”
+So the compound itself means “The Glacier on Island Mountains”, which is rather transparent, don’t you think?

-How to get there?
+How to get to Eyjafjallajokull?